arista/reknow/README.md

 import * as R from "reknow"
 ```

-A Reknow model file might use many reknow exports, so it's typically more convenient to import the whole namespace rather than importing individual exports.
+A Reknow model file typically uses many reknow exports, so it's often more convenient to import the whole namespace rather than importing individual exports.

 #### Entity and Entities classes

-Each model class in Reknow is typically coded in its own file, and is implemented using two classes: the `Entity` class, which covers a single instance of the model, and the `Entities` class, which covers the whole collection of model instances.
+Each model is implemented using two classes: the `Entity` class, which covers a single instance of the model, and the `Entities` class, which covers the collection of model instances.
 The `Entities` class is created as a singleton, and accessed as a static getter from the `Entity` class.

 The basic template for a model class looks like this: